Welcome to this comprehensive guide to SEO for Coaches 2023!

 Install Yoast or Rankmath – the free versions are perfectly fine, so please don’t feel like you have to invest in the paid options.

 Add the keyword you are hoping to rank for.

 Don’t despair if Yoast or Rankmath don’t give you a “perfect” SEO score – these tools give you tips to improve your pages or posts, but they aren’t the be-all and end-all.

 In fact, if you rely too heavily on these tools, you are likely to unintentionally engage in keyword stuffing and be penalised.

-Off-Page SEO can pack a powerful punch and is often where the magic really happens.
+Off-Page SEO (also known as off-site SEO) can pack a powerful punch and is often where the magic really happens.